keejelo/EasyDialogBox/README.md

 # EasyDialogBox
-Easy to use Javascript dialog box, messagebox, alert, confirm, prompt, toast.
+Easy to use Javascript dialog box (messagebox, alert, confirm, prompt, toast, or whatever you want to create...)

 <br />